What is Wi-Fi 6?

 Q. What are the options for site survey for Cisco Catalyst 9100 deployment?

 A. Customers can choose third-party planning and site survey tools for initial deployments.
 In addition, Cisco Catalyst 9100 Access Points are capable of running the Catalyst 9800 as a virtual wireless controller function embedded on the access point.
-This deployment option supports an internal Dynamic Host Configuration Protocol (DHCP) server, which enables an access point to be used for a site survey.
+Embedded Wireless Controller is not an available option for Catalyst 9136, 9162, 9164 and 9166 Access Points; Cisco provides Site Survey mode for the Wi-Fi 6E APs.

 Q. Will the existing brackets for the Aironet APs work with the Catalyst 9100 APs?